Note: CHI 2026 has no hybrid or remote attendance.

 ACM Open

-Content in this track will be published under ACM Open Access as an “extended abstract” article type.
+Some content in this track will be published under ACM Open Access as an “extended abstract” article type.
 Extended abstract article types will not be charged an article processing charge (APC) for open access.
 For more information about which article types are subject to an APC, see the ACM article types summary.

 Publication Policies & Requirements